 To test or not to test

-Some airlines say you need to have a test taken before you are allowed to travel to Madeira.
-This is not true.
+Some airlines say Madeira requires you to be tested before you are allowed to travel here This is not true.
 The choice is yours: you can have a test taken before you leave, or on arrival.
 But don’t think that you can skip registration at madeirasafe.com if you have a valid negative test report.
 All tests taken beforehand must be checked for validity and all other details of the traveller have to be linked to a person known in the madeirasafe.com website.
 Perversely, the waiting line of people arriving with a covid-19 test is often twice as long or more than the waiting line of people who are waiting to get tested.
 This is probably because all these people with a test think that is all they need.

 Well, not.
 Therefore, register and give madeirasafe.com all the details they want.